Pasamon, Bydgoszcz

 Pasamon ("Pasamon" Sp.
 Zo.o.) is a textile industry company in Bydgoszcz.
-Established in 1921, it manufactures technical passementerie products.
+It was established in 1921 by entreprneur Eligiusz Franciszek Lewandowski.
+The firm gradually expanded its offer, from a traditional haberdashery, to woven fabric tapes and technical products, used in various domains (mining, transport, construction or military equipment).

 History

 In 1827, Isidor Sandmann, a Jewish haberdasher from Susz, settled in Bydgoszcz and set up in 1854, a haberdashery factory at present day Długa street.
 In the early 1870s, he bought a plot at Poznańska street and moved his plant there.
 In 1900, Sandmann moved the factory to 3 Krasińskiego street and its operation was taken over by his son Martin, who was also a haberdasher.
 Isidor died on December 17, 1901, in Bydgoszcz.

 Interwar

 In 1922, Janiak and Lewandowski, two entrepreneurs from Bydgoszcz, bought companies from the hands of Jewish citizens, so as to transformed them into a commercial business, Janiak-Lewandowski.
 The purchase included the Fabryka Wyrobów Drzewnych (Wood items factory) in Dworcowa Street and the Fabryka Pasmanterii "Pasamon" (Haberdashery factory "Pasamon") at 4 Theatre Square.

 In 1924, Eligiusz Franciszek Lewandowski (1883-1935) became the sole owner of the plant, as his partner Janiak, co-owner of the Fabryka Wyrobów Drzewnych had been living in Pleszew.
 He started the construction of new facilities at the eastern part of today's Jagiellońska street, then called Promenada street, and purchased as well new machines.
 In the 1920s, workforce varied between 50 and 75 people, while during the Great Depression, the production was limited.

 In the 1930s, a weaving mill was built, together with a villa dedicated to the plant's owner in 1938, on designs by architect Jan Kossowski.
 In July 1933, Lewandowski opened a company store in Poznań.
 He died two years later, on November 29, 1935.

 At the eve of World War II, Fabryka Pasmanterii, Taśm i Pasów „Pasamon” E. F. Lewandowskiego (E. F. Lewandowski's Factory of haberdashery, ribbons and belts "Pasamon") employed 700 people and manufactured various items, from technical tapes for the army and railways to transmission belts, webbing belts, filter belts, fabrics and light haberdashery.
 It was a leader on its market during interwar Poland.